 The library has been adopted by Angular in its HTTP module as well for some internal use.
 When you perform an HTTP request, it returns an Observable instead of the usual Promise.
 This approach opens the door for interesting possibilities, such as the ability to cancel a request, retry it multiple times, or work with continuous data streams such as WebSockets.
 But this is just the surface.
 To master RxJS, you’ll need to know your way around different types of Observables, Subjects, as well as around a hundred methods and operators.

 Similar to React, Angular components have a concept of a component state.
 Components can store data in their class properties and bind the values to their templates.
 If you want to share the state across the application, you can move it to a stateful service that can later be injected into the components.
 Since reactive programming and RxJS is a first-class citizen in Angular, it’s common to make use of observables to recalculate parts of the state based on some input.
 This, however, can get tricky in larger applications since changing some variables can trigger a multi-directional cascade of updates that’s difficult to follow.
 There are libraries for Angular that allow you to simplify state management at scale.
 We’ll have a closer look at them later on.

 The great thing about open source frameworks is the number of tools created around them.
 Sometimes, these tools are even more helpful than the framework itself.
 Let’s have a look at some of the most popular tools and libraries associated with each framework.

 node_modules.
-You can also use it to generate new code during development.
-This makes setting up new projects a breeze.
+You can also use it to generate new code during development and install dependencies.

-Ionic 2 is a new version of the popular framework for developing hybrid mobile applications.
-It provides a Cordova container that is nicely integrated with Angular 2, and a pretty material component library.
+Ionic is a popular framework for developing hybrid mobile applications.
+It provides a Cordova container that’s nicely integrated with Angular and a pretty material component library.
 Using it, you can easily set up and build a mobile application.
 If you prefer a hybrid app over a native one, this is a good choice.

 There are plenty of other libraries and tools available in the Awesome Angular list.